DataSmithLab/privacydev/_posts/2025-07-22-ai-programming-tools.md

 - **Zero-data mode:** User will never be trained on in zero-data mode
 - **Regular mode:** User will only be trained on non-credential data outside zero-data mode

-**Q: How does credential protection work with .ignore settings?**
+**Q: How does credential protection work with exclusion settings?**
-- **Supported .ignore patterns:** Personalized private codebases appended with model for inference
+- **Supported exclusion patterns:** Personalized private codebases appended with model for inference
 - **Credential confidentiality measures:** Indexing of private codebases for relevant snippet retrieval

 **Q: What deployment options are available?**